rahulnitsxr2016/GoldSRE/README.md

 # Deep Dive in SRE   [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)
 [<img src="awesome-sre-logo.svg" align="right" width="100">](https://dastergon.gr/awesome-sre)

+Welcome to the SRE Knowledgebase!
+This repository is dedicated to providing useful information and resources for Site Reliability Engineers (SREs) to help them improve the availability, scalability, and performance of their systems.

 A curated list of awesome [Site Reliability](https://www.usenix.org/conference/srecon14/technical-sessions/presentation/keys-sre) and [Production](https://www.usenix.org/conference/srecon15/program/presentation/canahuati) Engineering resources.I am combining all the data from many many different repos into this one single repo and including contribution also .
 Have a great journey .